Vancouver Canucks Logo

 Vancouver Canucks Logo 1997-2007

-The logo, adopted in 1997, contains the club’s main mascot, the killer whale.
-She jumps out of the water, but not splashes fly to the sides, but fragments.
-In this case, the entire graphic composition forms the letter “C,” which is the team name’s embodiment.
-The graphic is associated with the west coast of British Columbia’s property and is a reference to Orca Bay Sports & Entertainment, which bought the franchise in 1995.
-The color scheme has changed beyond recognition: the emblem features dark blue, light blue, gray, white, and burgundy.
+The logo adopted in 1997 features the club’s main mascot, a killer whale.
+It’s leaping out of the water, but instead of splashes, there are fragments.
+The graphic composition forms the letter “C,” which embodies the team’s name.
+The graphics are associated with the west coast of British Columbia and refer to Orca Bay Sports & Entertainment, which bought the franchise in 1995.
+The color scheme changed beyond recognition: the emblem now includes dark blue, light blue, gray, white, and burgundy.

 2007 – 2019